 The hard disk speed is a significant factor in MATLAB start-up time.
 Once MATLAB is running, disk speed is only a factor if a MATLAB application's performance profile is dominated by file I/O, or if your system is using virtual memory (see Memory section).
 For disk-intensive MATLAB applications or to improve the start-up time of MATLAB, you can take advantage of technologies such as solid-state drives or RAID.

 To speed up computation, Parallel Computing Toolbox leverages NVIDIA GPUs that support CUDA 1.3 or later.
 See the full list of supported GPUs.
-MATLAB does not support computation acceleration using AMD/ATI GPUs at this time.
+MATLAB does not support computation acceleration using AMD or Intel GPUs at this time.

 MATLAB provides a built-in benchmarking utility called